Gigabyte0x1337/blockchainjs/README.md

-# blockcainjs
+# blockchainjs

-The core functonality of a blockcain implemented in javascript/nodejs.
+The core functonality of a blockchain implemented in javascript/nodejs.